penberg/agent-datakit/SPEC.md

 - Token usage tracking
 - Input/output size metrics

-Such extensions SHOULD use separate tables with foreign keys to maintain referential integrity.
+Such extensions SHOULD use separate tables to maintain referential integrity.

 ## Virtual Filesystem